d4n3sh/thedaneshproject/content/posts/2007-09-17-wordpress-23-plugin-compatibility-list.md

 Also think about contributing to the Community maintained WordPress 2.3 Plugin Compatibility List.
 The list is made up of plugins that work and break with the new release.
 The goal of the list is to ease the discovery of working plugins and those that need work.

 I am certainly looking forward to 2.3.
 I get excited every time a new version of my favorite softwares get released.
-Boy&#8217;s toys effect I guess 😉
+Boy's toys effect I guess 😉

 Source : WordPress 2.3 Plugin Compatibility List